mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ### Motivational Methods

 The final M of the 3M framework stands for motivational methods.
-I share two methods that emerged from feedback and partnership work that proved valuable in the context of game making.
+These methods are inspired by other projects involving a community approach to teaching technology.
+Here, I share two methods that emerged from feedback and partnership work that proved valuable in the context of game making.

 **Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities can increase the engagement and motivation of learners [@kaloti-hallak_students_2015].
 Making the digital concepts physical, and thus allowing exploration via diverse means, also aligns with inclusive learning principles.
 To support my game making projects, I created simple arcade cabinets out of wood with retro arcade buttons.
 Connecting arcade buttons to the computer via simple electronics is a project which can be completed quickly.
 The process of students building their own arcade cabinets for a games showcase increased their perception of the authenticity of their end goal.
 Some families created low-tech, customised arcade cabinets using cardboard.
 Although my studies have been small-scale the self-reported effects on learner engagement and motivation of this part of the program were significant.